thais-neu/Thais-learning-code/Globus_file_transfer.md

 **Tip:** Look at “Activity” (left menu) or hit “refresh list” (on the panel corresponding to destination folder) to check progress of transfer.

 **Now that all files are in the destination folder, you can close the origin panel.**

+**Tip**: Bookmark your home and scratch folders to make it easier to find them in the future in Globus > Bookmarks list (left side panel).